personaltelco/ptp-splash-page/README.md

     git clone git@github.com:personaltelco/ptp-splash-page.git
 ````

-If you're just looking to deploy the splash page to a router then there is no need to
-setup the build the environment.
-Everything is in htdocs and those are just
-static files.

 ### development dependencies

 A recent nodejs environment is required.
 If you're on Ubuntu 12.04 these instructions will be helpful: